apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

                      URL.
 crc   Proxy Cache    Cache Result Code.
 The result of |TS| attempting to obtain
-                     the object from cache; :ref:`admin-logging-cache-results`. chm   Proxy Cache    Cache Hit-Miss status.
+                     the object from cache; :ref:`admin-logging-cache-results`. crsc  Proxy Cache    Cache Result Sub-Code.
+More specific code to complement the Cache Result Code. chm   Proxy Cache    Cache Hit-Miss status.
 Specifies the level of cache from which this request was served by |TS|.
 Currently supports only RAM (``HIT_RAM``) vs disk (``HIT_DISK``).